kinhikarrishabh/Natural-Language-Processing/README.md

 4) *Vector Space Models* : Implementation of Word2Vec word embedding technique to observe similarity between two words/sentences and Implementation of GloVe word embedding technique to measure semantic similarity.

+5) *Information Extraction-POS tagging and NER* : Identify Part of Speech such as Noun, Verb, Adjective, Adverb and tag it.
+Identify named entity in the text for Named Entity Recognition.